 – Carrie Shomsky, Director of Application Development & Support for NRECA's Employee Benefits website

-NRECA integrated ActiveDocs Opus with a Web-based, self-service system that member co-ops use to design their insurance plans.
+NRECA integrated ActiveDocs with a Web-based, self-service system that member co-ops use to design their insurance plans.
 The Web-based self service system was created using a Microsoft .NET application and Microsoft SharePoint collaboration software.
-Once co-op users select their insurance plan options, ActiveDocs Opus creates the personalized documents, which are then available immediately via the self service system.
-ActiveDocs Opus is also integrated with NRECA’s back-end insurance administration systems which means the most up-to date information is always used when the documents are created.
+Once co-op users select their insurance plan options, ActiveDocs creates the personalized documents, which are then available immediately via the self service system.
+ActiveDocs is also integrated with NRECA’s back-end insurance administration systems which means the most up-to date information is always used when the documents are created.

 NRECA’s Employee Benefits website provides co-op members with an area for modeling health insurance programs.
 Benefits administrators select options to build a choice of plans for their employees – options for union and non-union, for example, or plans with different levels of out-of-pocket expenses – then finalize them on the website.
-ActiveDocs Opus is integrated with the insurance administration systems.
-Opus merges the options with templates stored in the NRECA’s Microsoft SharePoint content repository to create the SPDs.
+ActiveDocs is integrated with the insurance administration systems.
+ActiveDocs merges the options with templates stored in the NRECA’s Microsoft SharePoint content repository to create the SPDs.
 Shomsky’s team creates the templates using content provided by NRECA’s compliance team.

 The final document is stored in SharePoint, where the co-op’s benefit administrators can access them over the Web at any time.

 Microsoft .NET V3.5 compatibility .NET compliance means easy integration with existing systems and processes.

 Content Management Integrated check-in, check-out functions for maintaining template integrity.

 Version Control Integrated template version control and publishing management helps ensure the right content every time.

 High throughput High performance automated document creation saves time, money.